WTF?! Investigation Demanded In The Suspicious Hanging “Suicide” Death Of 22-Year-Old Nevan Baker

 Somebody got some ‘splaining to do.

-We ain’t buyin’.
+We ain’t buyin’ it.
 Not these days and definitely not with these crooked-a$$ police and their lies.

-According to USAToday, 22-year-old Nevan Baker was found hanging from a tree in a park shortly after 3:30 a.m. on Oct.
+According to USA Today, 22-year-old Nevan Baker was found hanging from a tree in a park shortly after 3:30 a.m. on Oct.
 5. Officers who arrived on the scene cut him down and attempted unsuccessfully to find a pulse.
-His death was eventually ruled a suicide but neither his family, nor attorney Ben Crump are letting it ride.
+His death was eventually ruled a suicide, but neither his family nor attorney Ben Crump is letting it ride.

 Yesterday, Crump tweeted that Baker had clear signs of violence against him and demanded that this evidence be investigated.
+Crump mentioned that Baker was found “tied” and with bruises and missing teeth at the scene of the tragic incident.

-The Orlando Police Department issued a statement in reply to the allegations that Crump put forth.
+The Orlando Police Department issued a statement in response to the allegations that Crump put forth.

 Nevan’s mother, Sharhonda James, says she saw the injuries that OPD is denying with her own eyes when she had to go to the morgue to identify her son.
 She said she has absolutely no reason to believe that he killed himself.
 None of that matters to the boys in blue…